ghoulslash/dynamic_surf_ows/README.md

 This is a feature, originally from pokeem, (see https://github.com/Slawter666/pokeemerald/tree/surfable/src), to have the surfing sprite dynamically change based on the first party pokemon or selected pokemon from the menu.

-It has, in my opinion, a few improved features:
+It has a few improved features:

 1. One master structure for all species data, so worrying about matching indexes is no longer an issue